maxio-com/ab-java-sdk/doc/configuration-interface.md

 # Configuration Interface

-This is the base class for all exceptions that represent an error response from the server.
+This is the interface for client class that holds the configuration getters.

 ## Methods